• Skip to Content

 This course addresses the technology of driver-assist systems used in modern vehicles to help a vehicle driver avoid collisions and assist in driving maneuvers with limited visibility and reaction time.
 The student will be presented with various technologies and the skills needed to calibrate these systems if they are replaced due to component failure or following collision repairs.

-Prerequisite: AUTO 102 with C or better or applicable industry experience
+Prerequisite: AUTO 102 and AUTO 170 both with C or better or applicable industry experience

 • Apply to our school